melisplatform/melis-front/README.md

         Parameter    | Type       |Description
         ------------ |:----------:|-----
-        key          | String     |Key of the config. pageId       | Int        |Used determine the site id, name, and language on where to get the config section      | String/Int |The section on where to get the config or site Id language     | String     |Language on which to get the config
+        key          | String     |Key of the config. pageId       | Int        |Used determine the site id, name, and language and on where to get the config section      | String/Int |The section on where to get the config or site Id language     | String     |Language on which to get the config